OpenWaterFoundation/owf-tstool-ai-plugin/doc-init/documentation_for_the_handover.md

     - Use `get_water_level_data.tstool` to get the water level data json file.
     - Use the `get_weather_data.py` to get the weather data json file.
 3. **Data Preparation**:
-    - Run the `preprocessing.py` script to merge the water level and weather data into a single file.
+    - Run the `preprocessing.py` script to merge the water level and weather data into a single file in the form of a compressed NumPy archive file `processed_data.npz`.
 4. **Model Training**:
     - Use the `train.py` script to train the DeepAR LSTM model with the prepared data.
 5. **Model Conversion**: